Skip to content

 // settings/index.ts

-import { createSettingsProxy } from 'envarna';
+import { createSettingsProxy } from 'envarna'

-import { AppSettings } from './app';
+import { AppSettings } from './app'

-import { PageSettings } from './page';
+import { SmtpSettings } from './smtp'

 export const settings = createSettingsProxy({